How to setup TinyAuth x Traefik. Compared to LogTo.

 LogTo Email verification

-So that it looks like so:
+So that the sign in/up experience looks like so:

 alt text